 In the Researchers’ Grand Prix, researchers compete to make the most understandable, captivating and inspiring presentation of their research in four minutes.

-Local or regional competitions are arranged in conjunction with the science festival ForskarFredag where the winners will move on to the national finals in Stockholm in November.
-The competition is mainly held in Swedish, but competition entries in English are allowed.
+Local or regional competitions (heats) are arranged in conjunction with the science festival ForskarFredag where the winners will move on to the national finals in Stockholm in November.
+The competition is mainly held in Swedish, but entries in English are allowed.

 Purpose and target audience

-- show how research can be conveyed in an understandable, captivating and inspiring way
+- show how research can be conveyed in an understandable, captivating and inspiring way;

-- show the breadth of Swedish research
+- demonstrate the breadth of Swedish research.

-- A winner is selected and awarded!
+- A winner is then announced and awarded!

 The competitors must work with research in the private or public sector in Sweden, for example:

-- Doctoral Students
+- PhD Students